This post may contain affiliate links. Please read our privacy policy.

 How to Make Creamy Tuscan Salmon

-Add the basil, thyme and Parmesan.
+- Add herbs and cheese: Add the basil, thyme, and Parmesan.
 Bring to a simmer and cook, stirring frequently, until the sauce thickens a bit, about 4 minutes.

-Stir in the spinach and sundried tomatoes (if you have leftover Sundried Tomato Pesto, add some of that instead), and simmer for another 2 minutes or so, until the spinach is wilted and everything is well combined.
+- Add the spinach and tomatoes: Stir in the spinach and sundried tomatoes (if you have leftover Sundried Tomato Pesto, you can add some of that instead), and simmer for another 2 minutes or so, until the spinach is wilted and everything is well combined.

 - Salmon Panzanella